TsitouhRanjafy/my-personal-cours-2025/nest-js/MY-NOTE.md

 param: pour transmettre des valeurs dynamique au serveur, ex: /users/:id
 query: pour envoyé des donnée suplementaire ex: /search?q=query

+> [!NOTE]
+>  You can use query params if the params are optional.
+It is never a good idea to create optional param routes (disagreements agreed).
+Both serve the same purpose, but having them as the query params makes it more understandable for debugging and fellow developers.

 ## Handling Request and Responses

 The Request and Response objects are key compnents of handling `HTTP` responses.
 These objects are used to interact with the incoming request data and prepare the response data that your Ntasj.js application sneds back to the client.

+**`Note 80%`**

+## Service

+`nest g service sum-service`